-Seven years ago I was sitting in the library at the University of Mississippi.
+Seven years ago, I was sitting in the library at the University of Mississippi.
 I was in graduate school for philosophy, and this particular occasion I was reading a paper in the philosophy of science.
-I had sat often in the library between classes and read, but this time something was different.
-As I read the paper –– which I found enjoyable and intellectually stimulating –– I realized that further graduate study of philosophy wasn’t for me.
+I often sat in the library between classes and read, but this time something was different.
+As I read the paper –– which I found enjoyable and interesting –– I realized that further graduate study of philosophy wasn’t for me.

-I didn’t make that decision because I didn’t enjoy philosophy.
+I enjoyed philosophy.
 If enjoyment had been the decisive factor, I would have stayed in philosophy.
 And I loved the campus culture and the discussions I had with my professors and peers.

 Instead, I decided to leave philosophy because the direction of my life was not influencing others the way I had envisioned.

 If you asked one hundred people what it means to influence others, I’m sure you’d get mostly unhelpful answers; the responses would differ widely or, if there was some agreement, be so vague as to be unhelpful.
 But sitting in that library, I knew what I meant by influence.
 It wasn’t an abstract goal; it was a person.

 I wanted to influence people the way my campus minister, Jim Brinkerhoff, had influenced others, including me.